malkaviano/fleet-front/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+You can deploy it with docker-compose up -d --build.
+It needs fleet-backend running, if you running it in another machine or did not use fleet-backend deploy change server address on app.module.ts